 Number of settings – When choosing a heating pad, consider whether your purpose calls for a simple or more complicated setting.
 For example, if you are treating an injury, you may wish to set the exact amount of time and level of heat.
 Some people only need high and low settings, while others require more precise settings.

 Controller style – Those suffering from arthritis may prefer a slide controller.
-If you are looking to control the exact level of heat, a digital controller can do just that.
+If you are looking to control the exact level of heat, a digital type can do just that.

 Moist heat – Moist heat allows for deeper heat penetration to aid healing.